-The Office of the PCC is working alongside local authorities and services to respond to Covid-19 across Surrey.
+The Office of the PCC is working alongside partners in Surrey to respond to the Covid-19 pandemic.

 Support in Surrey

-Non-medical advice and support is available for those affected affected by and worried about Coronavirus, including help with deliveries, accessing medicines or tackling loneliness.
-Visit the Surrey County Council Coronavirus pages for more information or call the Community Helpline on 0300 200 1008.
+Non-medical advice and support is available for those affected affected by and worried about Covid-19.
+Visit the Surrey County Council Coronavirus pages or call the Community Helpline on 0300 200 1008.

 - Your Sanctuary Domestic Abuse helpline 01483 776822

 Every day 9am-9pm or visit https://www.yoursanctuary.org.uk/